BatuhanB/NetCoreBlogProject/README.md

 # NetCoreBlogProject
-This is a .Net Core 5.0 MVC Blog project using by EntityFramework.
+This Project aim to create a new Asp.Net Core 5.0 blog application.